WPISoftwareEngineeringD2015/WildSixesEditor/README.txt

 Once the level is closed, you can open a "new level" for editing by going to "file -> create new level"

+In order to run the level builder you must have the WildSixesGame project!